-One hour drive from Dallas, you’re at Lake Texoma.
+One hour’s drive from Dallas, you’re at Lake Texoma.
 You can go to work on Friday and be at the lake in time to cook on the grill.
-Nab one of those cabins on the lake, or you can opt for something more spectacular like a villa at Tanglewood Resort on Lake Texoma.
-It’s getting a brand new makeover as well.
+Nab one of those cabins on the lake, or you can opt for something more spectacular, like a villa at Tanglewood Resort on Lake Texoma.
+It’s getting a brand-new makeover as well.
 I hear there’s great fishing there, too.

 Okay, so Fort Worth is only a short drive from downtown Dallas, but if you live anywhere near the Dallas-Fort Worth area, you know that both cities are different – like night and day.
 Fort Worth is more laid back, a little country, and has the Fort Worth Stockyards.
 That’s a bit different than Dallas’ nightlife of discos and nightclubs.

 You’ll also find some of the best restaurants Fort Worth offers right in the middle of it all at the stockyards.
 Duke was my hero back in the day.

 For history lovers, the National Multicultural Western Heritage Museum (new name) recognizes outstanding pioneers who played a role in settling the early American western frontier.
-Located on Main Street and not too far from the iconic Joe T. Garcia restaurant.
+It is located on Main Street, near the iconic Joe T. Garcia restaurant.

 Sunflowers In Sadler

 Located in North Texas, Sadler is roughly 77 miles from Dallas.
-This road trip could be a day trip, but you could make a weekend by finding an excellent place to stay for a few days.
+This road trip could be a day trip, but you could make it a weekend by finding an excellent place to stay for a few days.
 Bloomer’s Garden will have its cut-your-own sunflower summer blooms.
 Also, cut-your-own zinnias, cosmos, and Mexican sunflowers.
 They will also have blackberries and blueberries to pick in mid-June.
 Check the website for exact times.